 Some people call it listening to your gut, others intuition, divine guidance, spiritual wisdom, or inner wisdom/inner guidance.
 It’s that still, small voice within that often guides and directs us, if we’re willing to take the time to listen.
-I often get asked about my process for “checking in,” the term I use for tapping into my spiritual wisdom or divine guidance, what I call my inner Divinity, which is really just Omniscience revealing Itself as my awareness.
+I often get asked about my process for “checking in,” the term I use for tapping into my intuition, spiritual wisdom or divine guidance, what I call my inner Divinity, which is really just Omniscience revealing Itself as my awareness.
 Specifically, people wanted to know how I knew where the information was coming from.
 They were concerned that their own insights were coming from the “dreaded ego.”

 I wasn’t quite sure how to respond when I first started getting asked that question.
 I didn’t really have a process that I was consciously aware of, I just knew the answers I was sensing were right.